mjdominus/util/README.md

 with the numeric parts of the `a` sequence in numerical order.

+`sortbylength` is a filter that sorts its input lines from shortest to longest.

 `spot` reads an input and emphasizes the differences from line to line by erasing the parts of each line that match the previous line.
 Try `ls -l | spot` to see what it does.